-Kendall Minter is an entertainment attorney and partner in the firm’s Entertainment, Sports and Media practice group.
+Kendall Minter is an entertainment attorney and partner in the firm’s Entertainment, Sports and Media Department.
 With more than 35 years of practice in the entertainment, media and sports law fields, Mr. Minter brings a comprehensive knowledge of entertainment law, corporate law, intellectual property law, sports and new media law to his clients.
 Mr. Minter advises artists, actors, producers, film makers and other creative talent on a wide variety of entertainment matters, helping his clients to build their brand and protect their intellectual property solidly and securely.
 Motivated by his belief that music is a universal language connecting all peoples, Mr. Minter brings his passion for law, education and global business to empower his clients.

 Mr. Minter interprets and negotiates the language of music industry contracts, film industry contracts, media industry contracts and sports industry contracts so that creative talent are protected.
 As an entertainment attorney, Mr. Minter advises singers, songwriters, musicians, producers, film makers, talent agencies, concert and event promoters, artist managers, studio owners, music entrepreneurs, investors, evangelists and radio announcers in a wide range of entertainment and media matters.
 He structures and negotiates deals for bands and solo artists for live engagements, merchandising, branding and content licensing.
 He utilizes his corporate legal knowledge to represent investors for private placement memoranda, joint venture agreements, acquisition contracts, rights option agreements and investor agreements.
 He helps producers, film makers and other creative talent in the film industry negotiate talent agreements, film finance contracts, producer agreements, television talent agreements, film production contracts and serves as production counsel.
 Mr. Minter works with artists, musicians, producers and independent music companies by creating and negotiating recording agreements, music publishing agreements, record label distribution contracts, 360 deals, touring agreements and operating agreements.
 Additionally, Mr. Minter helps his clients protect their intellectual property with trademark license agreements, trademark registrations, copyright contracts, content license agreements, and merchandising agreements.